What we believe -

 Absolution - We believe that Jesus himself forgives our sins when his word of forgiveness is proclaimed (John 20:23).

-In all these ways, Jesus walks with us through his Word, giving the gift of his Holy Spirit who creates in our (and your) sin-enslaved hearts the faith to take him at his word.
+In all these ways, Jesus speaks and walks with us through his Word, giving the gift of his Holy Spirit, who creates in our (and your) sin-enslaved hearts the faith to trust him.

-Lot's of stuff.
-In the first place, he gives us the faith to take Jesus at his word.
+Loads of stuff, all of which involve pointing at Jesus (because He is Lord and He sent the Spirit, see Acts 2:33).
+In the first place, he gives us the faith to call Jesus Lord (1 Cor.
+12:3).
 Without him, we wouldn't even be able to hear Jesus (yep, even our ears are enslaved to sin, Mark 4:9).
 Through this faith, the Spirit sculpts the image of Jesus onto our hearts, words, and actions.
-This is the mystery we call "Sanctification", and it is the journey of loving of God and neighbor for which Jesus has set us free.
+This is the mystery we call "Sanctification", and it is the journey of loving God and neighbor for which Jesus has set us free.
 It doesn't earn us anything (Jesus already gave us everything we need already).
 It won't be finished until Jesus returns.
 We daily fail and sin much.
 Yet, by the power of the Holy Spirit, we do walk with our Lord Jesus, trusting his promises and following his call to love of God and neighbor.

 So, what's LCMS all about?